Sidney project would create outdoor classrooms

 If approved, the project will create outdoor classrooms at the elementary and junior/senior high school complex, update the fitness center at the school, replace and add a tennis court and add a parking lot near the sports complex.

-Bullock said during the COVID-19 pandemic the district set up a red and white tent at the junior/senior high school complex for teachers to use.
-He said Earth science and math teachers held classes in the tent regularly.
+Bullock said the district set up a red and white tent at the junior/senior high school complex for teachers to use during the pandemic.
+Earth science and math teachers held classes in the tent regularly.

-He said elementary school teachers also held some classes outside during the pandemic.
-He said district personnel looked at places around both buildings for places to build permanent outdoor classroom space.
+He said elementary school teachers also held some classes outside during the pandemic, and district personnel looked at places around both buildings to build permanent outdoor classroom space.

 According to the presentation about the capital project on the Sidney Central School website, plans for outdoor classroom spaces at the elementary school include an amphitheater and classroom, a classroom inside the bus circle, and a pavilion.
 Total cost for the classrooms is $1,172,010.